-Master of Arts in Counseling Psychology & Primary Care Program (MA)
+Master of Arts in Counseling & Health Psychology Program (MA)

-A Letter from the Vice President, Academic Affairs
+A Letter from the Vice President for Academic Affairs

 Thank you for considering this exciting new degree program at the Massachusetts School of Professional Psychology.
 Two recent actions, one from the U.S. federal government and one from the profession of medicine have coalesced to create new professional opportunities in mental health.
 The American Medical Association has been promoting the concept of the Patient Centered Medical Home, PCMH, for the last several years.
 This model promotes the idea of the primary care physician as the patient’s ongoing health provider and partner in health.
 A key component of this model is the integration of several health professionals, including the behavioral health specialist into primary care.
 This model is within the blueprint of the 2010 federal legislation, The Patient Protection and Affordable Care Act(PPACA).
 In other words, the federal bill also promotes the idea of integrated, collaborative health care teams.
 States are exploring how to best implement the Patient Centered Medical Home.
 In our state, Massachusetts, for instance, the Secretary of Health has mandated a working committee to construct a model for integrating behavioral health into primary healthcare in much more involved and collaborative manner.
 We believe that there will be new employment opportunities for Licensed Mental Health Counselors, as well as other mental health professionals in community health centers, in HMO practices and in larger group practices in the private sector.